 Conclusion

 We started this chapter with the example of a report that needs to be regenerated monthly.
 Using R Markdown, we can reproduce this report every month without changing our code.
 Even if we lost the final Word document, we could quickly recreate it.
-Figure 6-8 shows how Jenny Bryan and Jim Hester phrased this best practice in their rstats.wtf workshop.

-[F06008.png]

-A meme explaining why you should save your source and not care about knitted documents

 Best of all, working with R Markdown makes it possible to do things in seconds that would have previously taken hours.
 In a world where making a single report requires three tools and five steps, you may not want to work on it.
 As a research scientist who used R Markdown regularly, Alison Hill says it enabled her to work on reports before she had received all of the data.
 She could write code that worked with partial data and rerun it with the final data at any time.

 In this chapter, we’ve just scratched the surface of what R Markdown can do.
 The next chapter will show how to use it to instantly generate hundreds of reports.
 Magic indeed!